DeyLak/redux-restify/README.md

 ### 07.03.2020 (0.7.0)
 1. Added boolean `clearOldSingleEntities` parameter(default - true) to clearData actions.
 If passed false, oldSingleEntities are not cleared by this actions, so data can still be displayed, while loading new one.

+### 06.04.2020 (0.8.0)
+1. Added support for unregistered parents for models

+### 13.04.2020 (0.9.0)
+1. Added $old key to RestifyModel, for detecting old data being updated at the moment